 Although the SBT fishery is accredited as sustainable now, the Australian industry is being very cautious about further quota increases, even when scientists recommend the increase.

 Operators’ catch against their quota holdings is monitored through logbooks and catch disposal documents and a paper trail of fish receivers.
-These records are provided to AFMA (Australian Fisheries Management Authority) within legislative timeframes to enable AFMA to monitor catch against quota holdings.
+These records are provided to AFMA (Australian Fisheries Management Authority) within legislative time frames to enable AFMA to monitor catch against quota holdings.

-The CCSBT has very strict monitoring rules which mean that every individual Southern Bluefin Tuna has its own unique tag and number which allow the fished to be tracked from catching to market.
+The CCSBT has very strict monitoring rules which mean that every individual Southern Bluefin Tuna has its own unique tag and number which allow the fish to be tracked from wild to market.
 Tracking of individual tuna enables identification of illegal fishing and tightens compliance of CCSBT member countries.
 Since 1 January 2010, no SBT can be sent for domestic sale, export or accepted for import without the correct accompanying CDS documentation.

 For more information on compliance visit: compliance measures.

 CSIRO has developed a new DNA matching technology called close-kin which enables the SBT spawning stock biomass to be measured differently than current models.